JiaoyanHuang/NCDAQ-related-projects/README.md

 https://forum.cmascenter.org/t/cmaq-benchmark-differences/475

-CMAQ APT cannot be built due to makefile issue:
+CMAQ APT has been built and an issued found related to SCICHEM (dispersion model) files:

 https://forum.cmascenter.org/t/cmaq-v5-0-2-apt-installation-issue/1077

+please contact Prakash Karamchandani at Ramboll (pkaramchandani@ramboll.com)
 ### CMAQv5.2
 CMAQ 5.2 and CMAQ DDM have been built in